Napa Valley AVA

 An inspiring wine label was another factor in the winery’s instant success.
 “I interviewed a number of creative designers for the project,” Polenske again recalled.
 “I stopped when I found David Hughes.
 He was a local and that was one of my requirements.
 I wanted someone who understood wine culture and really cared.
 He had already designed Thomas Keller’s French Laundry logo and Bouchon Bakery menus and was also the creator of Robert Redford’s logo for the Sundance Film Festival.
 His work jumped out at me and what he did for Blackbird Vineyards speaks for itself.”

 Michael Polenske has two additional Napa Valley projects that work hand in hand with Blackbird Vineyards.
-He owns the newly created Ma(i)sonry Napa Valley (Yountville) and the I. Wolk Gallery (St. Helena) that offer upper scale art, antiques and design to visitors and locals alike, all in the company of great local wines such as Blackbird Vineyards.
+He owns the newly created Ma(i)sonry Napa Valley (Yountville) and the I. Wolk Gallery (St. Helena) that offer upper scale art, antiques, and design to visitors and locals alike, all in the company of great local wines such as Blackbird Vineyards.
+Although just over a decade old, Blackbird Vineyards must be regarded as a celebrity winery due to its immediate success.

 Dear Platinum Wine Club Members